Friday, March 22, 2024

 Each of the above 3 passages shows that the desired outcome of God making us right with him is that we live righteously

-In fact, in several of Paul's letters (Ephesians, Colossians, ³Hebrews and Romans) the first part of the letter lays out what God has done for us regarding our unrighteous state - i.e. He has made us righteous in and through Christ - and the remaining part of each letter deals with how we are to conduct ourselves in light of this.
+In fact, in several of Paul's letters (Ephesians, Colossians, ³Hebrews and Romans) the first part of these letters lays out what God has done for us regarding our unrighteous state - i.e. He has made us righteous in and through Christ - and the remaining part of each letter deals with how we are to conduct our lives in light of this and in response to it.

-This is clearest in the entire book of Romans, where the first 11 chapters elaborate on our alienation from God and what He has done for us in Christ, then from chapter 12 on it shifts to how we conduct ourselves in light of this
+This is clearest in the entire book of Romans, where the first 11 chapters elaborate on our alienation from God and what He has done to restore us in Christ, then from chapter 12 on it shifts to how we conduct ourselves in light of this

 I appeal to you therefore, brothers, by the mercies of God, (i.e. in light of what I have said up to this point regarding our dilemma and God's solution) to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
 Rom 12:1

-Did only Paul bring this out?
+Did only Paul address this?
 No, Peter, James, and John did as well.

 "When he was reviled, he did not revile in return; when he suffered, he did not threaten, but continued entrusting himself to him who judges justly.
 He himself bore our sins in his body on the tree, that we might die to sin and live to righteousness i.e. in our everyday conduct..."
 1 Pet 2:23-24